futel/twilio-sip-server/README-client.md

 # Set up Polycom SoundPoint IP 501

-- If needed, factory reset somehow?
+- If needed, reset
+  - with the phone UI, "reset local config", reboot, "reset device setting"
 - Update the application and config
   - Set up and start a FTP server allowing anonymous read
   - Unpack SoundPoint_IP_SIP_3_2_7_release_sig_combined.zip where it will be served eg /srv/ftp
     - Create a writable /log directory if desired
   - Update local/ftp
-    - copy 000000000000-directory.xml to MAC-directory.xml
-    - copy 000000000000.cfg to MAC.cfg
+    - copy exisiting config files to MAC.cfg and MAC-directory.xml
     - update MAC.cfg
       - update first value of CONFIG_FILES to EXTENSION.cfg eg "demo.cfg, sip.cfg"
-    - update config for extension in EXTENSION.cfg eg demo.cfg
+    - update EXTENSION.cfg eg demo.cfg
-      - update all values of reg.1.auth.password to PASSWORD
+      - update all values of reg.*.auth.password to PASSWORD
   - Copy local/ftp over ftp serve directory eg /srv/ftp
-  - XXX rm /srv/ftp/000000000000*
   - Start the FTP server and serve ftp directory
-  - Start phone, select setup, set up anonymous FTP from IP of server, save, reboot, wait for update to complete
+  - Start phone, select setup, set up anonymous FTP with the server address, save, reboot, wait for update to complete
   - Stop the FTP server
-  - Deactivate FTP on the phone by deleting the server IP in the settings
+  - Set up server settings on the phone UI to use HTTP sp.prov.phu73l.net, no user/pass

 Notes
-- MAC is the ID found on the underside of the phone
+- MAC address is the ID found on the underside of the phone
 - Phone admin password is 456, web user/password is Polycom/456
-- If another phone can reach the FTP server while it is running, it may download and update with the served config!
-To avoid that, replace 000000000000.cfg etc with MAC.cfg (readable on underside of phone)
 - https://blog.thelifeofkenneth.com/2011/05/how-to-configure-polycom-soundpoint-ip.html
 - HTTP can be used instead of FTP
 - SIP/Local Digitmap XXX S0<:#> S5<:#>
 - The distro is not correct for all models/revs, we sometimes get errors about sip.ld during load, which ones?
+- If we don't know the mac address, 000000000000 will work in filenames, but then any phone that reaches the FTP server will use that config!
+- The phone HTTP server takes a while to spin up, not all settings can be entered in web UI
+- Provisioning is only done over FTP for historical reasons, HTTP is easier to set up
+- sp.prov.phu73l.net doesn't exist yet

 # Dial plan notes

     Dial if we match:
     911
     933
+    XXX we need all 3 digit numbers
     1 followed by 2-9 followed by 9 digits (E.164 with US country code)
     2-9 followed by 9 digits (NANPA ie US E.164 without country code) 0111 followed by 2-9 followed by 9 digits (NANPA international ie 01 then E.164 with US country code)
     #
+    XXX we need *

 Note that "[2-9]xxxxxxxxx" is allowing shorter sequences including 911 - the sequence length is apparently not enforced and a subsequence is accepted.